geomoetric/oldMoelio/resume.md

 <br/>
 <ul>
 <li>Designed print, web, and branding material for a local non-profit art gallery and arts advocacy group.</li>
-<li>Managed data entry and photo organization for the website.</li>
+<li>Managed data and image entry for their website and online store.</li>
-<li>Researched and proposed resources for a high school outreach program.</li>
+<li>Proposed resources for a high school arts education program in East Austin.</li>
 <li>Recorded notes at board member meetings.</li>
 </ul>
 <br/>